 If you’re avoiding alcohol or just not a big drinker, yet you want something refreshing and sophisticated without, this non-alcoholic gin and tonic tipple with homemade citrus and botanicals infusion is exactly what you need it.
 It’s low in sugar, crisp, thirst-quenching and very grownup.

 If you’re following the latest trend of going sober or you’re trying to avoid alcohol for other reasons, I want to introduce you to a fabulous alcohol-free tipple that rivals the best gin and tonic.

-This week I was trying to avoid alcohol.
-It was Week 1 of my 4-week paleo program and as part of the Reset phase, our participants are shunning alcohol and coffee (coffee for 1 week but alcohol for 4 weeks).
-It always amazes me (but doesn’t surprise) how much people struggle with giving up booze.
+Here is how it came to be!
+I was trying to avoid alcohol during the reset Week 1 of my 4-week paleo program.
+It always amazes me (but doesn’t surprise) how much people struggle with giving up alcohol.
 I also find it quite tough because I love a good glass of wine or a gin and tonic on a Friday night or while out socialising.

-The cool thing is that you can experiment with your own infusion ideas – add some strawberries and basil, lavender and honey, vanilla and cinnamon, rose petal water and peaches…you see where I am going with it.
+The cool thing is that you can experiment with your own infusion ideas: add some strawberries and basil, lavender and honey, vanilla and cinnamon, rose petal water and peaches.
 My recipe is for a smaller batch but you can make up a large bottle to bring to a gathering or a party.